grafana/mimir/docs/sources/mimir/operators-guide/architecture/components/ruler/index.md

 For more information about DNS service discovery, refer to [Supported discovery modes]({{< relref "../../../configure/about-dns-service-discovery.md" >}}).

 If you're using [Mimir's Alertmanager]({{< relref "../alertmanager.md" >}}), point the address to Alertmanager's API.
-Alertmanager's API prefix is configured by the `-http.alertmanager-http-prefix` flag, and defaults to `/alertmanager`.
+You can configure Alertmanager’s API prefix via the `-http.alertmanager-http-prefix` flag, which defaults to `/alertmanager`.
-For example, if Alertmanager is listening at `http://mimir-alertmanager.namespace.svc.cluster.local` and is using the default API prefix, set `-ruler.alertmanager-url` to `https://mimir-alertmanager.namespace.svc.cluster.local/alertmanager`.
+For example, if Alertmanager is listening at `http://mimir-alertmanager.namespace.svc.cluster.local` and it is using the default API prefix, set `-ruler.alertmanager-url` to `http://mimir-alertmanager.namespace.svc.cluster.local/alertmanager`.

 ## Federated rule groups